Getting a Mortgage When You’re Self-Employed

 Now, no product exists specifically for self-employed professionals.
 There’s no such thing as a “self-employed mortgage”.
 You have access to exactly the same mortgages and the same underwriting processes as the PAYE employed - lenders just require certain different information about your earnings.

 What Do You Need to Get a Mortgage?

-When you’re self-employed, own your own business or are a contractor and you apply for a mortgage, you have to supply different paperwork to prove your income than an employed person.
+When you’re self-employed, own your own business or are a contractor and you apply for a mortgage, you have to supply different paperwork to prove your income from an employed person.
 You may have to provide a little more than an employed person, for whom 3 months of payslips may be sufficient.
 Nonetheless, most documentation requests are not too onerous, regardless of whether you’re self-employed or not.

 Below we explain how the minimum requirements vary depending on your type of self-employment.

 If you’re self-employed as a sole trader or a business owner, you’ll sometimes only need to provide the lender with as little as one year’s trading with one year’s accounts.
 It’s best that you have a qualified accountant, otherwise you may find your mortgage options restricted.
 If you do have one, it’s important you ensure they’re either a Chartered or Certified accountant.